 After graduation, Professor Hunt clerked for the Honorable Jonathan Steinberg on the US Court of Appeals for Veterans Claims, and subsequently practiced mortgage-banking litigation with the firm Weiner Brodsky Sidman Kider, PC in Washington, DC.
 Her firm practice in complex litigation focused on federal lending laws and regulations, as well as contract disputes and claims of fraud.

-Professor Hunt is a member of the United States Supreme Court Bar, the California Bar, and the District of Columbia Bar, and she is also admitted to practice in various US District Courts.
+Professor Hunt is a member of the United States Supreme Court Bar and the California Bar, and she is also admitted to practice in various US District Courts.
 She is active pro bono counsel before the US Court of Appeals for Veterans Claims, as a member of the Veterans Pro Bono Consortium.

 - J.D., Pepperdine University, 2001, cum laude